JDN89/JDN89/README.md

   -   RUST (I want to learn create some CLI related tools) (**2022 - 2023**),
   -   DOCKER  and some DevOps related stuff next (**2022** - **2023**)

-- I'm currenly _reading_ C# in Depth by Jon Skeet and Clean Architecture by Robert Cecil Martin
+- 📖 I'm currenly _reading_ C# in Depth by Jon Skeet and Clean Architecture by Robert Cecil Martin

+- 📕 what I read:
+  -   Head First Javascript (2019)
+  -   A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow (2021)

 <!---
 JDN89/JDN89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.